 Alex was awarded SharePoint MVP in 2008 and runs the Learning Gateway User Group.
 He is also the co-founder of the Learning Gateway Conference run annually in the summer.

-Ant spends his time consulting, coaching, delivering workshops and training, writing and speaking on a range of topics including SharePoint, Collaboration, Requirements Facilitation, Governance, Change Management and Adoption.
+Ant spends his time consulting, training, coaching, writing and speaking on a range of topics including SharePoint, Office365, Yammer, Collaboration, Requirements Facilitation, Governance, Change Management and User Adoption.

 Asif has been training and consulting on SharePoint technologies since 2002.
 He is a SharePoint Server MVP and MCT.
 Asif runs a SharePoint Videos website (http://www.sharepoint-videos.com) which provides SharePoint, SharePoint Designer and InfoPath Video Tutorials.
 His videos have been published at Microsoft's TechNet, Channel 9 and Office.com site.
 Asif also provides in-person and online SharePoint training publicly and in private workshops through Critical Path Training (http://www.criticalpathtraining.com).